lomorage/homepage/content/faq.md

 ## 12. Does Lomorage support backup edited file?

 On iOS, if photo is edited, system will store the original photo, the edited one, as well as the editing operations, **Lomorage will store ONLY the edited photo**.
-For edited video, system will store the video before last editing, the editing operations as well as the edited one, and **Lomorage will ONLY store the editied video**.
+For edited video, system will store the video before last editing, the editing operations as well as the edited one, and **Lomorage will ONLY store the edited video**.

 If you would like to store the file before editing, make sure you have backup the edited one first, and then you can revert the editing in Apple's "Photos APP", and then upload those files before editing.